bluzelle/bluzelle-sol/README.md

 and the transaction will fail if the contract balance is too low.

 If you neglect to set a UUID before making a DB call, you will end up using the emptry string as your UUID.
 This may result in Bad Things.
+You may use setUUID(string uuid) function to switch to the correct UUID.